 3. Reading toguether

 Children imitate what they see, so make sure they see you reading regularly.
 You can share your reading experiences and talk with them about the books you enjoy.
+Share your thoughts on a book develops your ability to analyze critically.

 Take time each day to read with your children.
 You can alternate reading turns or just enjoy the story together.
 This not only encourages reading, but also the emotional bond between parents and children.